NWI Chinchilla Rescue

 All rescues are listed on our various "Available Chinchillas" pages.
 The rescue chins are clearly noted as rescues in their descriptions.

-We thank everyone who has made a donation to the rescue, even if it has been as little as 25 cents.
+We thank everyone who has made a donation to the rescue, even if it hasn't been much.
+Every little bit helps!
 Your generosity helps out the rescue more than you know.
-Every cent helps, and we acknowledge all donations on our Donations page.
+We acknowledge all donations on our Donations page.

 In A Nutshell...